cmyoo/cosmos/paper/paper.md

 - Adiabatic spherically symmetric initial fluctuation

-The physical parameter setting is the same as the corresponding example for 3+1 dimensional simulation.
+The physical parameter setting is the same as the corresponding example for the 3+1 dimensional simulation.
 But resolution is finer in this example of the spherically symmetric 1+1 code.

 - Spherically symmetric iso-curvature

-The physical parameter setting is the same as the corresponding example for 3+1 dimensional simulation.
+The physical parameter setting is the same as the corresponding example for the 3+1 dimensional simulation.
 But resolution is finer in this example of the spherically symmetric 1+1 code.

 - Type II-B PBH formation

-PBH formation from adiabatic fluctuation with an extremely large initial amplitude is given as an example.
+PBH formation from adiabatic fluctuation with extremely large initial amplitude is given as an example.
 The setting is similar to that in @Uehara:2024yyp.
 One can find the non-trivial trapping horizon configuration as \autoref{fig:horizon}.

 ![Trapping horizon trajectories.\label{fig:horizon}](horizon.pdf){height="6cm"}